 Note-taking and your memory

 As previously stated, taking notes by hand generally allows you to remember the material better.
-This has been shown in a number of studies, ranging from more abstracts studies examining memory in general, to those examining specific note-taking methods in classes:
+This has been shown in a number of studies, ranging from those which examined memory in general, to those which examined note-taking methods in a classroom setting:

 - An experiment on word recall and recognition showed that people remember lists of vocabulary words better when they write them by hand, as opposed to when they type them on a computer.